 I’m finally up to here with Personal Capital’s fear-driven marketing.
 As a former affiliate, I apologize for shilling for them.

-In case you’re unfamiliar with PC, it’s a financial advisory company that runs an online personal finance tracker similar to Mint, Quicken, PC uses the account data you link to their system to generate sales leads from its family of services.
+In case you’re unfamiliar with PC, it’s a financial advisory company that runs an online personal finance tracker similar to Mint and Quicken.
+PC uses the account data you link to their system to generate sales leads from its family of services.
 I like the tracker and use it myself to manage the roughly $2.5 million aggregation of our assets and liabilities.
 However, it’s one of those “if the product is free, you’re the product” situations.
-You give PC your financial data so they can try to sell you products that they claim suit your needs.
+You give PC your financial data so they can try to sell you products that “suit your needs.”

 And to that point: now comes Jay Shah–PC’s CEO–with a cynical spin on the usual theme that Americans have unrealistic retirement expectations.